-The Lone Star tick is found predominantly in the southeastern United States, and most cases of alpha-gal syndrome occur in this region.
-The condition appears to be spreading farther north and west, however, as deer carry the Lone Star tick to new parts of the United States.
-Alpha-gal syndrome also has been diagnosed in Europe, Australia, and Asia, where other types of ticks carry alpha-gal molecules.
+The Lone Star tick is found mainly in the southeastern United States.
+Most cases of alpha-gal syndrome are reported in the south, east and central United States.
+But the condition appears to be spreading farther north and west.
+Deer are carrying the Lone Star tick to new parts of the country.
+Other types of ticks carry alpha-gal molecules in different parts of the world.
+Alpha-gal syndrome has been diagnosed in parts of Europe, Australia, Asia, South Africa, and South and Central America.

-Signs and symptoms of an alpha-gal allergic reaction are often delayed compared with other food allergies.
-Most reactions to common food allergens — peanuts or shellfish, for example — happen within minutes of exposure.
-In alpha-gal syndrome, signs and symptoms typically don't appear for three to six hours after eating red meat.
+The symptoms of an alpha-gal allergic reaction usually take longer to start compared with those of other food allergies.
+Most reactions to common food allergens — peanuts or shellfish, for example — happen within minutes after you are exposed to them.
+In alpha-gal syndrome, reactions usually appear about 3 to 6 hours after you are exposed.
+Foods that can cause a reaction include:

-Doctors think the time delay between eating red meat and developing an allergic reaction is one reason the condition was overlooked until recently: A possible connection between a T-bone steak with dinner and hives at midnight was far from obvious.
+The time delay between eating meat products and getting an allergic reaction may be one reason alpha-gal syndrome was not understood at first.
+For example, a possible connection between a T-bone steak with dinner and hives at midnight is far from clear.

 When to see a doctor